raspberrypilearning/scratchpc-interactive-book/en/step_1.md

 ### PROJECT BRIEF: Electronic book
 <hr style="border-top: 2px solid black;">

 You need to create an **electronic book**.
-Your book could be a story, a tutorial, a fact book, an interactive book... or something else!
+Your book could be a story, a tutorial, a fact book, an interactive book ... or something else!

 Your book should:
 + Have multiple pages with a way to turn to the next page